MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/17/2025
 ms.custom: UpdateFrequency2, engagement-fy24
 ms.service: system-center
 ms.subservice: operations-manager
 ms.topic: article
 ---

-# Connect to the Reporting Data Warehouse Across a Firewall
+# Connect to the Reporting Data Warehouse across a Firewall

 This article describes how to configure your environment to support placing the Report data warehouse behind a firewall for System Center Operations Manager.